parwarr/weather-app/README.md

 - **GetGeoCode:** Retrieves latitude and longitude coordinates for the specified city using a geocoding API.

-- **validateCityName:** Validates the city name to ensure it contains only alphabetic characters.
+- **ValidateCityName:** Validates the city name to ensure it contains only alphabetic characters.

 - **GetTempUnit:** Retrieves weather information from an API based on the chosen temperature unit (°C or °F).